 Do you have a passion for taking photos?
 Why not turn those pictures into profits by uploading them to stock photography websites like Shutterstock, Fotolia, Getty Images & iStock.
 Every time someone purchases a license for your image, you’ll receive a royalty.

 Build up a large collection of quality stock images & you may have a great source of passive income in the near future.
 You could even double down & host your own website, showcasing more of your best images for potential corporate jobs.

-Thousands of people every year start new blogs & making money (yours truly included).
+Thousands of people every year start new blogs and make money.